MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/approval-admin.md

 For the Approvals e-Signature functionality, third-party signature partners will appear in the Teams Approvals app by default.
 You can disable specific e-Signature providers through the app settings within the Teams admin center, as follows:

-1. Within the Approvals app under the Manage apps section in the Teams admin center select **Settings**
+1. Within the Approvals app under the Manage apps section in the Teams admin center, select **Settings**.

 2. Select the toggle for the specific eSignature provider to disable it.
 Should a Teams admin disable a provider, end users will not see the provider when creating an approval or be able to view any e-Signture requests that were made with that provider.